-First thing’s first…do a little research.
 Some cities are more plant-based friendly than others.
-The best way to suss out your vegan traveling options is to study up.
+Suss out your vegan traveling options by studying up before you take off.
 You can search for vegan and whole food plant-based restaurants on Yelp.
-HappyCow is also a great resource — it’s a directory of veg friendly and vegan restaurants across the world, with loads of reviews from plant-based eaters.
+HappyCow is also a great resource — it’s a directory of veg-friendly and vegan restaurants across the world, with loads of reviews from plant-based eaters.

 You can also seek out vegan travel food advice from plant-based locals online.